rschristopher/ischristtrue.com/src/modern-views/index.md

 > And the hour will come.
 As on the steps of an amphitheatre, the nations will group themselves around Germany to witness the terrible combat.

 Clearly the modern view traces back even further, into the reign of terror of the French Revolution.
-In fact, one cannot talk of destructive revolution without the French Revolution.
+In fact, one cannot talk of a destructive revolution without mention of the French Revolution.

-As Fr.
-Seraphim Rose writes,
+As Father Seraphim Rose writes,
 > The period before 1789 was called the “Old Regime,” and the period after that is the “Revolutionary Age” which is the same now as it was in the 1790’s.

-There is a clear lineage from the time of Robespierre and the atrocities of the French revolution, all the way to Hitler and the atrocities of the second world war, and then forward to the present day, to our nihilistic meaning crisis, where always there is a destructive revolution in each generation.
+There is a clear lineage from the time of Robespierre and the atrocities of the French revolution, all the way to Hitler and the atrocities of the second world war, and then continuing forward to the present day, to our nihilistic meaning crisis -- where there is now a destructive revolution in each generation.

 Was the "Old Regime" prior to 1789 free of destructive revolutionary views?
 Turns out no.